 How To Make Beer Soap

-I do this many times during the day until the beer starts to go flat.
-For some beers I will let it set out for a few days and do this until all the alcohol has evaporated.
-I know some people heat the beer to remove the alcohol faster but I think it destroys the properties of the beer to heat it so I just let it sit out and put it in the fridge until it is really flat.
+Pour all the beer into a plastic pitcher and then hit it a few times with a stick blender to get up a huge “head” on the beer, and then let it settle down.
+Do this several times during the day until the beer starts to go flat.
+For some beers you may need to let it set out for a few days and do this until all the alcohol has evaporated.
+I know some people heat the beer to remove the alcohol faster but I think it destroys the properties of the beer to heat it, so I just let it sit out and put it in the fridge until it is really flat.

-I then pour the beer into a plastic zip bag, lay it flat and freeze the beer.
-I can then just take out what I want, measure, and use just that part and freeze the rest again for another time.
-This is the same principal I do for milk, teas, coffee, etc.
+When the beer is flat, pour it into a plastic zip bag, lay it flat and freeze the beer.
+You can then just take out what you want, measure, and use just that part and freeze the rest again for another time.
+You can also do this for milk, teas, coffee, etc.

-I add the lye very slowly to the frozen beer, really SLOW so that all the lye will dissolve.
-On occasion I will dissolve the lye in a small portion of distilled water and then add the frozen ingredient to that and then there is no problem with the lye dissolving.
+Add the lye very slowly to the frozen beer, really SLOW so that all the lye will dissolve.
+You can also dissolve the lye in a small portion of distilled water and then add the frozen ingredient to that and then there is no problem with the lye dissolving.
 The choice is yours and both work equally well.

 The important thing is by doing it this way the liquid, beer, milk, etc., is not burned when the lye is added.
 But with beer and wine it is really important to make sure it is flat and all the alcohol is evaporated because it will heat up if not done.

 You can use any recipe for soap you want, just use the beer as the liquid portion.
 If you want to keep it a lighter color and keep some of the natural beer fragrance then do not allow it to go into gel.
 Instead, as soon as you pour into your mold put it into the freezer.
 After a day or so I take it out, thaw it, and then cut it and set it to cure for at least 6 weeks.